spmse/dso-python-tasks/README.md

 This repository contains the code for all python tasks of the DevSecOps course.

+> Code in this repository is entirely written for educational purposes.

 ## Contents

 - Module 3 - Python Fundamentals